Skip to Main Content

 New Insight, Not New Information!

-Don't surprise the reader with new information in your conclusion that was never referenced anywhere else in the paper and, as such, the conclusion rarely has citations to sources.
+Don't surprise the reader with new information in your conclusion that was never referenced anywhere else in the paper.
+This is why the conclusion rarely has citations to sources that haven't been referenced elsewhere in your paper.
 If you have new information to present, add it to the discussion or other appropriate section of the paper.
-Note that, although no actual new information is introduced, the conclusion, along with the discussion section, is where you offer your most "original" contributions in the paper; the conclusion is where you describe the value of your research, demonstrate that you understand the material that you’ve presented, and locate your findings within the larger context of scholarship on the topic, including describing how your research contributes new insights or valuable insight to that scholarship.
+Note that, although no new information is introduced, the conclusion, along with the discussion section, is where you offer your most "original" contributions in the paper; the conclusion is where you describe the value of your research, demonstrate that you understand the material that you have presented, and position your findings within the larger context of scholarship on the topic, including describing how your research contributes new insights to that scholarship.

 Assan, Joseph.
 "Writing the Conclusion Chapter: The Good, the Bad and the Missing."
 Liverpool: Development Studies Association (2009): 1-8; Conclusions.
 The Writing Center.
 University of North Carolina.